KU Transportation Center Team

-Lisa is the Director for the University of Kansas Transportation Center and the Kansas LTAP and RTAP Programs.
+Lisa is the Associate Director of Special Projects for the University of Kansas Transportation Center.
 Her areas of specialty include transportation safety, transportation planning, community planning, communications, and partnership development.

 Anne is Outreach Coordinator and lead trainer for the Kansas RTAP Program.
 She develops the annual Kansas RTAP training calendar, teaches RTAP classes statewide, trains other transit trainers in the state, and coordinates with partners of Kansas RTAP in ongoing service and new initiatives.

 Hemin is the Road Safety Resources Coordinator.
 He works directly with county and city public works agencies in Kansas as part of Kansas LTAP.
 He assists KUTC staff and researchers in the University of Kansas Civil, Environmental, and Architectural Engineering Department in collecting and analyzing relevant traffic data.
 Hemin also helps develop a series of road safety briefs for KUTC and Kansas LTAP, and he has PH.D. and RPIC.

-Nikhila is a Graduate Research Assistant for the University of Kansas Transportation Center (KUTC) and is a graduate student in the department of Construction Management and Transportation Engineering.
-In 2017 she earned a Master’s degree in Urban Planning, specializing in Transportation Planning from KU.
-She conducts and assists in transportation research projects at KUTC.
+Connor is a Graduate Research Assistant at the University of Kansas Transportation Center (KUTC) and is a graduate student in the Urban Planning and Public Administration programs.
+He conducts and assists in transportation research at KUTC.